koparasy/HPAC/README.md

 ## Authors

-This code was created by Konstantinos Parasyris (parasyris1@llnl.gov) and Giorgis Georgakoudis, (georgakoudis1@llnl.gov), assisted with design input from Harshitha Menon (gopalakrishn1@llnl.gov).
+This code was created by Konstantinos Parasyris (parasyris1@llnl.gov)

 ## License